-In previous lives, he was an editor and reporter at the Mesa Tribune, escaping in time to keep from getting his 10-year pin; and a reporter at the Oakland Tribune, where he once interviewed Morris the Cat and the governor of California on the same day.
-It was the first time he can ever recall preferring the company of a cat.
+I once interviewed Morris the Cat (ask your parents) and the governor of California on the same day.
+It was the only time I’ve ever preferred the company of a cat.

 I’ve practiced martial arts for 35 years and play ice hockey – I only like sports where I get to smack the crap out of somebody.